Numerical valuation of European options under two-asset infinite-activity exponential L\'evy models: Introduction

 The numerical method derived in this paper focuses on the case where the underlying 2-dimensional L{\'e}vy process exhibits infinite-activity, meaning that an infinite number of jumps occur over any finite time horizon.
 In this setting, particular care must be taken in the discretization of the non-local 2-dimensional integral term in the PIDE near the origin, where the L{\'e}vy measure becomes singular.
-Indeed, classical quadrature formulae fail to yield the desired second-order convergence.

 The main contribution of this paper is an extension of the effective numerical solution approach of \citet{wang2007} from the 1-dimensional to the 2-dimensional setting.
-Here a key idea, originally introduced in \citet{asmussen2001} and \citet{cont2005}, is to replace the small jumps with an artificial diffusion term.
-This substitution enables the development of a tailored quadrature scheme, which restores the desired order of convergence of the entire numerical scheme.
+Here, a key idea, originally introduced in \citet{asmussen2001} and \citet{cont2005}, is to replace the small jumps with an artificial diffusion term.
+This substitution enables the development of a tailored quadrature scheme.
 For the efficient evaluation of the discretized integral operator, a fast Fourier transform (FFT) algorithm is constructed.
 For the temporal discretization, the semi-Lagrangian $\theta$-method is considered.
-Here operator splitting is applied, where the diffusion term is treated implicitly and the integral term is handled explicitly by a fixed-point iteration.
+Here, operator splitting is applied, where the diffusion term is treated implicitly and the integral term is handled explicitly by a fixed-point iteration.
 For the large linear system in each time step, the BiCGSTAB iterative solver is used.

+To assess the performance of the proposed numerical method, we conduct numerical experiments for put-on-the-average options under Normal Tempered Stable dynamics.
+These experiments reveal a favourable convergence behaviour whenever the underlying exponential L{\'e}vy process has finite-variation.
+A relevant theoretical result is proved on the order of convergence for the discretization of the integral term.

 An outline of this paper is as follows.
-In Section \ref{sec: model framework}, we introduce the market model and the PIDE for the derivative pricing.
-In Section \ref{sec: Numerical scheme} the proposed numerical scheme is derived.
-Numerical experiments are discussed in Section \ref{sec: Numerical experiment}.
-The final Section \ref{sec: Conclusions} contains our conclusions.
+In Section~\ref{sec: model framework}, we introduce the market model and the PIDE for the derivative pricing.
+In Section~\ref{sec: Numerical scheme} the proposed numerical scheme is derived and a theorem on the approximation error for the integral term is presented.
+Numerical experiments are discussed in Section~\ref{sec: Numerical experiment}.
+The final Section~\ref{sec: Conclusions} contains our conclusions.